ConduitIO/streaming-benchmarks/README.md

 list            List all benchmarks. run-all         Run all benchmarks.
-Optionally add "run-<benchmark-name>" to run a specific benchmark. run-%           Run a specific benchmark.
+Optionally add "run-<benchmark-name>" to run a specific benchmark. run-%           Run a specific benchmark. rmi-conduit     Remove the Conduit docker image (use when built-in connectors get added or upgraded).
 ```